Merwin-Rebello/50days-Hchallenge/README.md

 DAY3 = Convert from Roman values to integer values.

-DAY4 = Buy two chocolates such that we do not go indebt and also we have no nonnegative  remaining also we have a price list of chocolates
+DAY4 = Buy two chocolates such that we do not go indebt and also we have no nonnegative  remaining also we have a price list of chocolates.

+DAY5= Remove the  dedicated element from the list.